 The FamZoo Family Pack of Prepaid Cards gives parents control over how and what their children spend and kids opportunities to learn how to manage their money.
 FamZoo accounts use private family banking systems to give children hands-on learning experiences that are parent-directed.

 With FamZoo, parents are “bankers” and their children are account holders.
-Parents can establish a payroll for their kids, loan money, set up automatic allowances, and even pay interest on savings.
+They can establish a payroll for their kids, loan money, set up automatic deposits, and even pay interest on savings.

 We go into further detail in our FamZoo review found here.